Information on social media monitoring for epidemic intelligence purposes

 What personal data does ECDC process and what is the source of the data?

-The personal data processed by ECDC consists in identity and affiliation of social media users monitored by ECDC, as well as the content (opinion) in social media posts by the users.
+The personal data processed by ECDC consists in identity and affiliation where relevant of social media users monitored by ECDC, as well as the content of post in social media related to public health events of diseases under surveillance.

 The personal data processed by ECDC in the context of social media monitoring comes from publicly available sources.
 Data has been made public by the respective social media user.